Snowmobile Sleighs

 A-16

-called for a lightweight sled made of magnesium alloy for emergency
+called for a lightweight sled made of magnesium alloy or similar

-survival kits; hauling heavy and bulky items over snow.
-Made by
+alloy for emergency survival kits for hauling heavy and bulky items

-National Light Materials and Plastics Company in Caro, Michigan.
+National Light Materials and Plastics Company (started making the

 Mystery Sleigh